thierryc/Sketch-Find-And-Replace/README.md

 **Case sensitive** it will match exactly as you typed it ("john" won't match "John").

-### Case replacement
-How it deals with capitalisation when replacing

-**Intelligent** by default - In intelligent mode and, in conjunction with other search options, it will analyse the current capitalisation and try to match your replacement if possible.

-* For example, if you find "smith" and replace with "Street" it will match the "Smith" in "John Smith" and change it to "John Street", preserving the capitalisation.

-* It might also match "Blacksmith", but rather than change it to "BlackStreet" it would recognise that it wasn't capitalised to begin with and change it to "Blackstreet".

-* If it was "John SMITH", it would recognise the all-capitals presentation of "SMITH" and change it to "John STREET" to preserve the capitalisation.

-**Standard** - Replaces exactly what you typed, so could change "John Smith" to "John Street", "Blacksmith" to "BlackStreet" and "John SMITH" to "John Street"

-### Where to match
-Where in your text layer it should match the search term

-**Exact match only** will match your Find text against a text layer if it is *exactly* the same (example "John Smith" will match text layers that read "John Smith").
-If you have whitespace (or line breaks) at the start or end, this will *not* match and you should use "Anywhere in layer" as your option (or remove the whitespace - what's the point?!)

-**Anywhere in layer** will do a partial match (example "Smith" will match against "John Smith" and replace the word "Smith" only).

-**At start of layer** will only match at the start of the text layer ("John" will match against "John Smith", but "Smith" won't).
-If you have whitespace at the start, this will *not* match.

-**At end of layer** will only match at the end of the text layer ("Smith" will match against "John Smith", but "John" won't).
-If you have whitespace at the end, this will *not* match.

 ### Match whole words or phrases only

 Whether it matches whole or partial words

 **Yes** (default) will match whole words ("oh" will not match "John")